bhklab/PGxVision/README.md

 retrieved from MSigDb.

 ## Contributions

+The author of the package is Evgeniya Gorobets.

 `data.table` is used to transform `data.frame`s into `data.table`s in
 some plotting and gene set analysis functions (*buildVolcanoPlot,